 In Sanskrit, the ancient language of Hinduism, Hari means ‘Vishnu’ (the God of preservation and protector of the universe), while dwar means ‘gateway’.
 So, Haridwar poetically translates to ‘The Gateway to Vishnu’.

 The Ganga Aarti takes place at Har Ki Pauri, a famous ghat meaning the’ feet of Lord Vishnu’, located in the heart of Haridwar.
-It is believed that it is the precise spot where the Ganga leaves the mountains and enters the plains.
+It’s believed to be the precise spot where the Ganga leaves the mountains and enters the plains.
 Har Ki Pauri embodies the essence of devotion, faith, and the eternal bond between mortal humans and the sacred river.

 From the moment I read and saw photos of the ceremony, I felt a strong desire to experience it for myself, but no amount of written words or images prepared me for being there to witness the spectacle in flesh.

-It’s a moment when any ordinariness ceases to exist and is quickly replaced by a realm of resplendent colours and spiritual chants echoing through the atmosphere.
+It’s a moment when any ordinariness ceases to exist.
+Normality replaced by a realm of resplendent colours and spiritual chants that echo through the atmosphere.

 Anticipation before the ceremony begins

 Hours before the ceremony began, a sense of anticipation buzzed through the air in preparation.
-As I stood from the sidelines, hundreds of devotees stepped down to soak in the Ganga, the hardy of whom rapidly plunged their head in and out of the holy water like a yo-yo, and the hardiest I saw repeatedly scooped up handfuls of the Ganga to drink.
+As I stood from the sidelines, hundreds of devotees stepped down to soak in the Ganga.
+The hardy of whom rapidly plunged their head in and out of the holy water like a yo-yo.
+The hardiest I saw repeatedly scooped up handfuls of the Ganga to drink.

 As I headed towards the seating area at Har Ki Pauri, a young boy ran up to me waving a tiny stamp in one hand and a round tray in the other.
 The tray contained a variety of colourful powders.
 He mixed them together with liquid and before I barely had time to react, I felt a cool paste splat against my forehead.
 The young boy pulled a mischievous smile that made me laugh out loud and I watched him slip away into the crowds.

 I whipped out my little pocket mirror to see the imprinted symbol of a trident representing the triple aspects of god – creation, protection, and destruction, reflecting back at me.
-With my newly acquired tilaka, I soon noticed it having a positive effect on the way people perceived me.
+With my newly acquired tilaka I felt I was dressed for the occasion.
+Soon, I noticed it having a positive effect on the way people perceived me.
 The frequency of smiles from passersby could not have been a coincidence.

 Sitting at the steps of Har Ki Pauri